Empowering people living with pain to explore alternatives

 Flippin’ Pain is a public health campaign that engages with individuals and communities affected by persistent pain and empowers them through a better understanding.
 This is essential to delivering change in the approach to pain management across whole systems.

 The Black Country Integrated Care Board (ICB) contacted Connect Health, a community services provider and champion of the Flippin’ Pain campaign in other areas of England, about bringing the campaign to the Black Country.
-To help facilitate the planning across multiple organisations, the ICB asked the NHS Midlands and Lancashire Commissioning Support Unit (MLCSU) to assist.
+To help facilitate the planning across multiple organisations, the ICB asked NHS Midlands and Lancashire (NHS ML) to assist.

 Our aim was to target, engage and empower patients struggling with chronic pain who take regular analgesia, and help them understand that there is another way.